 When you are abroad, your comfort zone is often limited.
 Whilst you may be confident to tackle everyday tasks like shopping, eating out and local travel, there are some things that can test your confidence, and dealing with legal issues is definitely one of them.

 Language barriers often prove a major challenge, and even if you spend a lot of time in a country in your holiday home or as an ex-pat, dealing with a legal problem will often involve vocabulary that is outside of your understanding.
 This can prove unnerving, and so reassurance from an understanding source is vital.
-This is precisely what you will get from Giambrone’s English speaking Spanish Abogado (Solicitor).
+This is precisely what you will get from Giambrone’s English speaking Spanish Abogado (equivalent to Solicitor).

 Giambrone is an award-winning law firm with a network of offices in numerous locations worldwide, including Spain and the UK.
 We fully understand the concerns you may be experiencing as a native English speaker in Spain, especially when dealing with the complex Spanish legal system.